zhanghai/ComposePreference/README.md

 - It can be implemented by other mechanisms like [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences), thanks to being a public interface instead of an abstract class with only an internal constructor.
 - It doesn't have to be produced and updated via a [`DataStore`](https://developer.android.com/reference/kotlin/androidx/datastore/core/DataStore).
 - It doesn't mandate a fixed set of types that an implementation has to support, so that implementations have the flexibility to support much more or less types.
-The implementations within this library will always support the types supported by `SharedPreferences` (the same as AndroidX DataStore).
+The implementations within this library supports most of the types supported by `SharedPreferences` *except for `Long`* (due to non-Android platforms).

-The default data source provided by this library (`defaultPreferenceFlow`) is implemented with [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences) on Android (or [`NSUserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) on Apple, [`Preferences`](https://docs.oracle.com/javase/8/docs/api/java/util/prefs/Preferences.html) on JVM, and [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) on Web), because:
+The default data source provided by this library (`createDefaultPreferenceFlow()`) is implemented with [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences) on Android (or [`NSUserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) on Apple, [`Preferences`](https://docs.oracle.com/javase/8/docs/api/java/util/prefs/Preferences.html) on JVM, and [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) on Web), because:

 - `SharedPreferences` is available as part of the Android framework, and doesn't require external dependencies like AndroidX DataStore which [bundles its own copy of `protobuf-lite`](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:datastore/datastore-preferences-core/build.gradle;l=108;drc=9fd0cda7bb963d41fd25645b0761776caa830ed7).
 - `SharedPreferences` can actually be [10x faster](https://stackoverflow.com/q/71601343) than AndroidX DataStore, likely due to its existing optimizations and simple threading and persistence model (XML is simple enough to be faster than Protobuf).